Xtensible client is a utility in the United States with a customer base of approximately 7 million providing:

 “To ensure data quality, for accurate analytics, it is important to have clean data from the past and it is also important that future data remains clean.
 We do have the ability to provide automated data quality scores on an on-going basis which simplifies the process”, states Michael Covarrubias, VP of Strategy and Solutions at Xtensible.

-|Adding Vendors and Assets
+Adding Vendors and Assets

 Xtensible continues to provide professional services to the client for:

 The initial scope includes a subset of available test files and asset types supported by one vendor.
-The utility is evaluating this initial implementation, we are jointly looking at lessons learned and will decide on the path forward, adding other vendors, asset types and test files.
+The utility is evaluating this initial implementation, we are jointly looking at lessons learned and will decide on the path forward, adding their other vendors, asset types and test files.

-|Business Units Involvement
+||Business Units Involvement